Visiting the College

 - Q&A with CHE's Director of Admissions, Student, and Career Development

-- CHE Student panel
+- CHE Student Ambassador panel

 - Brief tour of CHE